OpenFabrics/fsdp_build/README.md

 Luckily for us, the scripts provided for running commands within containers already handle copying files into the container as well as running commands from within the container so we don't need to worry about `CMD` or `COPY`.

-Essentially, your Dockerfiles are going to include a Docker image for the OS, and then any any dependencies you would like installed within the container.
+Essentially, your Dockerfiles are going to include a Docker image for the OS, and then any packages you would like installed within the container.
 There are many pre existing OS images out there already within the Docker repository.
 These can be seen using the command `docker search`.
 An example of this would be something like `docker search centos` to display your pre existing options for centOS operating systems.
 Additional information about the Docker repository can be found [here](https://docs.docker.com/docker-hub/repos/).

 #### Example of a Dockerfile:
 ```
 FROM fedora:32 #docker image

-#dependencies you want in your container
+#packages you want installed in your container
 RUN yum -y update && \
     yum -y install gcc bison ncurses ncurses-devel bc make git \
     openssl-devel
 ```

 Once you've written your Dockerfile you'll want to save it in a similar file structure that you see in the `dockerfiles/` directory.
-Basically, you have to create a directory that's title matches the name of the operating system omitting any punctuation.
+Basically, you have to create a directory thats title matches the name of the operating system you would like to use for that image omitting any punctuation.
 For our previous example we would title it `fedora32`.
 Overall, what you name this directory isn't 100% crucial, it's just to differentiate your different images, but making the name the same as the distro it will be using will make things more clear and easier in the future.
 Within that new directory should be your Dockerfile titled `Dockerfile`.
 The final path should look something like `dockerfiles/<OS name>/Dockerfile`.

 ### Using provided images

-For this you actually shouldn't need to change much, all of the Dockerfiles should be configured before hand and you can see the lists of dependencies each one installs within their Dockerfile.
+For this you actually shouldn't need to change much, all of the Dockerfiles should be configured before hand and you can see the lists of packages each one installs within their Dockerfile.

 ## 3. Building Container Images